 On free blogs such as Blogger, anti-spam is inbuilt.
 You might be able to remove the URL box, but you will undoubtedly have the option to moderate your comments.

-You can set fields required and modify the submit button.
+You can set the required fields and modify the submit button.

 Most use the inbuilt WordPress wp-mail function in wp-admin.

-Contact forms are easy to create, and you only need to add a new page and add the contact form shortcode, or for some, there is a button in the editor for add contact form.
+Contact forms are easy to create; you only need to add a new page and a shortcode.
+Or, for some, there is a button in the editor to add a form.

-There are many options you can add to a contact form by editing each input field with a radio button selector, dropdown list or only display selected data.
-You can also edit buttons text.
+You can add many options to a contact form by editing each input field with a radio button selector, dropdown list, or only display selected data.
+You can also edit button text.

-No matter how you design your form, the real control comes in how you set up your notifications.
+No matter how you design your form, the real control comes from setting up your form submission and notifications.

 You need to add your email address to the send email function.
 This will notify you of every new contact form message you receive.

-In your plugin settings, you can design it so that it is displaying contact name, email and message or any other information you want to get via email.
+In your plugin settings, you can design it so that it displays a contact name, email, message, or any other information you want to get via email.

-It’s a good tip to use a different email address so you can get all the messages in one account or inbox.
+Using a different email address to get all the messages in one account or inbox is a good tip.